 To get the full financial benefits of electric car ownership charging at home is a must.
 So, there’s one key point to consider before you read any further – do you have off-street parking?
 If not, you’re probably better off with a non-plugin hybrid car.
 Why?
-Trailing electric cable across the pavement is a ‘no no’; not only is it a trip hazard, it’s very easy to damage the cable which could end in a nasty accident.
+Trailing electric cable across the pavement is a ‘no no’; not only is it a trip hazard, it’s straightforward to damage the cable which could end in a nasty accident.
 Unfortunately, as of half the UK car owners don’t have off-street parking, until an alternative means of charging is devised, pure EV vehicles aren’t an option for them.

 Charging electric cars at home – what do you need?

-Okay, you’ve got off street parking!
+Okay, you’ve got off-street parking!
 Next hoop – have you got a suitable space to locate a charging point?
 And does your existing household wiring, consumer unit (fuse box) have the capacity to add an extra 32-amp or 16-amp circuit?
-Time to find a suitably qualified electrician, hopefully they should give you the answers and advise on the maximum output charger you could install.
+Time to find a suitably qualified electrician, hopefully, they should give you the answers and advise on the maximum output charger you could install.

 Another thing to consider is where you store the cable when not charging.
-Putting the cable back in and out of the car every time you charge it is a real pain, they are difficult to coil, get dirty and wet in winter and then take up space in the boot.
-I’ve found the best solution is to have a second cable permanently connected to the charging point, with the cable which came with vehicle – which isn’t usually long enough anyway, stored in car, for those occasional ‘away from home’ charges.
+Putting the cable back in and out of the car every time you charge it is a real pain, and they are challenging to coil, get dirty and wet in winter and then take up space in the boot.
+I’ve found the best solution is to have a second cable permanently connected to the charging point, with the cable which came with the vehicle — which isn’t usually long enough anyway, stored in the car, for those occasional ‘away from home’ charges.